Trump's $1 trillion infrastructure promise has an obstacle: His own budget cuts

 Infrastructure spending is a proven winner for the economy: It creates jobs, fuels growth and allows Americans to get from point A to B faster, making them more productive.

-All sides agree the U.S. needs a major upgrade of infrastructure to update congested and crumbling highways, overworked subways and also to build new tunnels and bridges.
+All sides agree the United States needs a major upgrade of infrastructure to update congested and crumbling highways, overworked subways and also to build new tunnels and bridges.

 But experts say Trump's budget doesn't reflect a commitment to his own infrastructure plan.
 Since it's only funding $200 billion of the $1 trillion plan, it's aiming to have private businesses foot the other $800 billion.